TimurKiyivinski/docker-image-cleaner/README.md

 This functionality is based on [node-schedule](https://github.com/node-schedule/node-schedule)

 ## run in Docker
-If you wish to run the application inside a Docker container, simply built the image:
+If you wish to run the application inside a Docker container, simply build the image:
 ```
 docker build -t cleaner .
 ```